 Across the EU, migrant children bring a multitude of new languages and their language skills to the classroom.
 This is a potential asset to the individual, to schools and society.

 While figures differ considerably between EU Member States – from 1% in Poland to 40% in Luxembourg – in the EU as a whole, just under 10 % of all students learn in a language other than their mother tongue.

 This raises the question of how to best harness the potential contained within the EU’s linguistic diversity.
 There is evidence that migrant children generally perform worse in attaining basic skills than their peers.

-Schools need to adapt their teaching methods to engage with children's different language backgrounds constructively and positively, enabling all pupils to thrive at school.
+Schools need to adapt their teaching methods to engage with children's linguistic and cultural backgrounds in a positive manner enabling students to thrive throughout at school.

-As a follow-up to the first report on multilingual classrooms and as a contribution to the review of the Key Competence Framework for Lifelong Learning, a series of thematic workshops and Peer Learning Activities about the integration of migrant children through school education were organised.
+In follow-up to this report and as a contribution to the review of the Key Competence Framework for Lifelong Learning, a series of thematic workshops and Peer Learning Activities about the integration of migrant children through school education were organised.